felixarntz/theme-boilerplate/README.md

 9. Check the top of `gulpfile.js`, containing the `tags` and `config` objects.
 You might wanna update some details to your preferences.
 10. Run `gulp build` once to compile everything.

 Now you're good to go!
+One more thing: If you want to publish the theme on wordpress.org, it's recommended to remove the `/languages` directory, plus set the `config.domainPath` to `false` and remove the `pot` task in `gulpfile.js`.

-TODO: codeclimate.yml
+TODO: codeclimate.yml, PHPCS, PHPMD